 Student employees and work-study students must not work more than 19½ hours a week and not more than 8 hours a day.
 Student employees may not work more than 5 days, Monday through Sunday..
 Work-study students and any student receiving partial work-study funding must stop working the last day of Spring Semester.
 No work assignment will extend beyond June 30th.
 Earlier ending dates may be indicated.
 Hiring paperwork must be completed for each academic year, and for each new work assignment.
 New hiring paperwork must be completed for any assignment as of July 1 st each year.

-Employment papers, which include a temporary-hourly hiring form, I-9, W-4 form, a criminal history inquiry form and an emergency notification form, must be completed and a Student Employee Authorization to Begin Employment form must be received by the supervisor before the first day of work .
-Work-study and FAST TRACK students must receive and process their employment papers through the Student Employment office (Rm.
-804), other student employee's start the paperwork with the hiring division or department, then bring the paperwork to Student Employment for final processing..
-Any hours worked by FWS or FTTW students prior to the date they are authorized to begin employment by Student Employment will be billed back to the hiring department.
+Employment papers, which include a temporary-hourly hiring form, I-9, W-4 form, a criminal history inquiry form and an emergency notification form, must be completed.
+A temporary-hourly form is also required to shift student assistants from department funded to FWS or CalWORKS funding.
+Any hours worked by FWS or CalWORKS students prior to the date they are authorized to begin employment will be billed back to the hiring department.
 All required I-9 employment verifications must be completed with the Student Employment office or you cannot start to work or be processed for payroll.

 The Division or Department for whom you work is responsible for sending completed time cards to the Payroll Office or the Financial Aid Office for processing, on or before the closing date each month (usually the 20th).
 Time cards received after the closing date will not be processed until the following month.